10-Day Adelaide to Perth Overland Tourfrom

 - Walk among the ancient forests of Valley of the Giants

-- Taste the wine and produce of the Margaret River region
+- Taste your way around the Margaret River wine region

 - Engage with Indigenous culture at Koomal Dreaming

-Flights are operated by Rex and depart Adelaide at 8.15 am – arriving Port Lincoln 9.05 am.
+Flights are operated by Rex and depart Adelaide at 7 am – arriving at Port Lincoln at 7.50 am.

 Accommodation is at a variety of quality hotels, apartments and motels.
 Rates are based on Twin/Double Share.
-If you are travelling solo you need to pay the Single Traveller rate for your own room.
+If you are travelling solo, you are required to pay the Single Traveller rate for your own room.

-Dietary requirements can be catered for but must be advised at time of booking.
+Dietary requirements can be catered for.
+Please advise at the time of booking.

-Our tours require a minimum of two people to operate and in the unlikely event that we only have one person confirmed we have some other options available.
-Firstly, a Single Traveller fee is offered to run the tour with only one person.
-Secondly, we reserve the right to cancel the tour and arrange an alternative operator (if possible).
-If the alternative is not suitable, we will refund your tour price in full.
+Our tours require a minimum of four people to operate, and in the unlikely event minimum numbers are not met, we have some options available.
+We reserve the right to cancel the tour and transfer all monies paid onto an alternative date.
+If that is not suitable, we will refund your tour price in full.